RubaEgbaria/Data-Mining/README.md

 ## Data-Mining

-1.Read ‘Climate Change_ Earth Surface Temperature Data.zip'. it includes for csv file
+1.Read ‘Climate Change_ Earth Surface Temperature Data.zip'. it includes for CSV file

 2.Merge the four table into one table